 As described in Part IV of this practice note (General Principles), ASOP No. 6 section 3.7.7 advises that "the actuary should use age-specific costs in the development of the initial per capita costs and in the projection of future benefit plan costs."
 ASOP No. 6 section 3.7.7(b) applies specifically to a retiree health benefit valuation of an employer that participates in a pooled health plan.
 The primary purpose of this practice note is therefore to provide information to actuaries performing a retiree health benefit valuation for an employer that participates in a pooled health plan.
-However, there is substantial information in this practice note that may be useful to actuaries performing a valuation for an employer that does not participate in a pooled health plan, e.g., a health benefit plan that pays premiums which are fully or partially based on the employer's own claims experience or its own age/gender distribution.
+However, there is substantial information in this practice note that may be useful to actuaries performing a valuation for an employer that participates in a pooled health plan.
+However, there is substantial information in this practice note that may be useful to actuaries performing a valuation for an employer that does not participate in a pooled health plan (e.g., a health benefit plan that pays premiums which are fully or partially based on the employer's own claims experience or its own age/gender distribution).